VincentWei/minigui-live-demo-server/README.md

 MiniGUI Remote Server acts as a Websocket server and a UNIX domain socket server at the same time.

-1. It listens on the port 7777 for websocket connections and /var/tmp/mg-remote-sever for UNIX domain socket connections.
+1. It listens on the port 7777 for WebSocket connections and /var/tmp/mg-remote-sever for UNIX domain socket connections.

-1. A websocket client connects to the server, tells the server the demo it want to run.
+1. A WebSocket client connects to the server, tells the server the demo it want to run.
    It will also tell the server the resolution (width and height in pixels) to show the demo.

-2. The server forks and executes the MiniGUI program specified by the websocket client in the child.
+2. The server forks and executes the MiniGUI program specified by the WebSocket client in the child.
 Before this, the server should set the following environment variables for the MiniGUI client.